samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 One way to start brainstorming an adventure is to imagine a situation that might pique the characters’ interest.
 For some D&D players, a rumor of a dungeon filled with treasure is enough of a premise to launch an adventure.
 A brewing war between two small nations, the death of a leader and the accession of a new one, a migration of dangerous monsters, the appearance of a comet, and the opening of a portal to another plane of existence are other situations that could lead to adventure.

-A simple premise might also boil down to “a magic item that the characters want is hidden away in a dungeon.”
+A simple premise might also boil down to "a magic item that the characters want is hidden away in a dungeon."
 Browsing the magic items in [chapter 7](/sources/dnd/dmg-2024/magic-items-a-z) can inspire you to create a simple adventure seed.

 ### Adventure Conflict

 A premise can be a good starting point, but before you can turn it into an adventure, it needs a conflict worthy of the heroes’ attention.
 The conflict might be driven by a single villain or monster, a villain with lackeys, an assortment of monsters, or an evil organization.
 But it need not involve the forces of evil; it could be a rivalry or disagreement between two families, organizations, or nations; a looming natural (or magical) disaster; or even conflict within the adventuring party about how to pursue the characters’ goals.

 Given a premise of a dungeon filled with treasure, what conflict awaits the characters when they enter the dungeon?
-That might be as simple as “hostile monsters want to eat the characters” or “two rival factions of monsters inhabit the dungeon.”
+That might be as simple as "hostile monsters want to eat the characters" or "two rival factions of monsters inhabit the dungeon."
 It might also involve a rival or a villain hoping to plunder the dungeon first, a rumbling volcano threatening to erupt and bury the dungeon, or two rival families claiming ownership of the treasure left behind in the dungeon by their ancestors.

 If you’re stuck, browse through the *Monster Manual* until you find a monster that inspires you.